 The input stage of each driver is driven by a signal with a short rise or fall time.
-This condition is satisfied in typical power supply applications, where the input signals are provided by a PWM controller or logic gates with fast transition times (< 200 ns) with a slow changing input voltage, the output of the driver may switch repeatedly at a high frequency.
-While the wide hysteresis offered in UCC2752x definitely alleviates this concern over most other TTL input threshold devices, extra care is necessary in these implementations.
-If limiting the rise or fall times to the power device is the primary goal, then TI highly recommends an external resistance between the output of the driver and the power device.
-This external resistor has the additional benefit of reducing part of the gate-charge related power dissipation in the gate-driver device package and transferring it into the external resistor itself.
+This condition is satisfied in typical power supply applications, where the input signals are provided by a PWM controller or logic gates with fast transition times (<200 ns) with a slow changing input voltage, the output of the driver may switch repeatedly at a high frequency.
+While the wide hysteresis offered in UCC27524A1-Q1 definitely alleviates this concern over most other TTL input threshold devices, extra care is necessary in these implementations.
+If limiting the rise or fall times to the power device is the primary goal, then an external resistance is highly recommended between the output of the driver and the power device.
+This external resistor has the additional benefit of reducing part of the gate-charge related power dissipation in the gate driver device package and transferring it into the external resistor itself.

-8.3.4 Enable Function
+8.3.3 Enable Function

-The enable function is an extremely beneficial feature in gate-driver devices especially for certain applications such as synchronous rectification where the driver outputs disable in light-load conditions to prevent negative current circulation and to improve light-load efficiency.
+The enable function is an extremely beneficial feature in gate-driver devices, especially for certain applications such as synchronous rectification where the driver outputs disable in light-load conditions to prevent negative current circulation and to improve light-load efficiency.

-UCC27523/4/5 devices are provided with independent enable pins ENx for exclusive control of each driver-channel operation.
+The UCC27524A1-Q1 device is equipped with independent enable pins (ENx) for exclusive control of each driver-channel operation.
 The enable pins are based on a non-inverting configuration (active-high operation).
-Thus when ENx pins are driven high the drivers are enabled and when ENx pins are driven low the drivers are disabled.
-Like the input pins, the enable pins are also based on a TTL and CMOS compatible input-threshold logic that is independent of the supply voltage and are effectively controlled using logic signals from 3.3-V and 5-V microcontrollers.
-The UCC2752X devices also feature tight control of the Enable-function threshold-voltage levels which eases system design considerations and ensures stable operation across temperature (refer to Figure 10).
+Thus when ENx pins are driven high, the drivers are enabled and when ENx pins are driven low, the drivers are disabled.
+Like the input pins, the enable pins are also based on a TTL and CMOS compatible, input-threshold logic that is independent of the supply voltage and are effectively controlled using logic signals from 3.3-V and 5-V microcontrollers.
+The UCC27524A1-Q1 devices also feature tight control of the enable-function thresholdvoltage levels which eases system design considerations and ensures stable operation across temperature (refer to Figure 8).
 The ENx pins are internally pulled up to VDD using pullup resistors as a result of which the outputs of the device are enabled in the default state.
 Hence the ENx pins are left floating or Not Connected (N/C) for standard operation, where the enable feature is not needed.
-Essentially, this floating allows the UCC27523/4/5 devices to be pin-to-pin compatible with TI's previous generation drivers UCC27323/4/5 respectively, where pins 1, 8 are N/C pins.
-If the Channel A and Channel B inputs and outputs are connected in parallel to increase the driver current capacity, ENA and ENB are connected and driven together.
+Essentially, this floating allows the UCC27524A1-Q1 device to be pin-to-pin compatible with Tl's previous generation of drivers (UCC27323, UCC27324, and UCC27325 respectively), where Pin 1 and Pin 8 are N/C pins.
+If the channel A and Channel B inputs and outputs are connected in parallel to increase the driver current capacity, ENA and ENB are connected and driven together.